achetronic/nsmurder/README.md

 ## How to collaborate

 We are open to external collaborations for this project: improvements, bugfixes, whatever.

-For doing it, open an issue to discuss the need of the changes, then fork the repository, make your changes to the code and open a PR.
+For doing it, open an issue to discuss the need of the changes, then:

+- Fork the repository
+- Make your changes to the code
+- Open a PR and wait for review

 The code will be reviewed and tested (always)

 > We are developers and hate bad code.
 For that reason we ask you the highest quality